Bay of Fundy

 The Bay of Fundy (Baie de Fundy) is a bay between the Canadian provinces of New Brunswick and Nova Scotia, with a small portion touching the U.S. state of Maine.
-It is an arm of the Gulf of Maine.
-Its tidal range is the highest in the world.
+It is an arm of the Gulf of Maine and part of the Atlantic Ocean.
+It has the highest tidal range in the world, averaging about 16 m due to tidal resonance in its funnel-shaped basin.
+In one half-day tidal cycle, around 100 billion tonnes (110 billion short tons) of water flows in and out, twice the combined flow of all the world's rivers.

+Etymology

 The bay was named Bakudabakek by the indigenous Mi'kmaq and Passamaquoddy groups, meaning "open way".
 The Wolastoqiyik peoples named it Wekwabegituk, meaning "waves at the head of the bay".

 The name "Fundy" has been speculated to have derived from the French word fendu ("split") or Fond de la Baie ("head of the bay").
 Some individuals have disputed this, including William Francis Ganong, who suggested that the name likely derived from Portuguese origin instead, specifically regarding João Álvares Fagundes, who may have referred to the bay as Gram Baya ("Great Bay") and nearby waters as Rio Fondo ("deep river").